Samic8/samdawson.dev/src/articles/data-massaging/data-massaging.md

 }
 ```

-Maybe you end up with new data structures like **shownColumns** too, which add to the complexity of the component and its unit tests.

 ## A better way

 In a perfect world what data structure would make this component simpler?
 Think it up.
 I think it might look something like this